 South West Coast Path

-The path was originally created by coastguards patrolling the area for smugglers.
+The south west coast path was originally created by coastguards patrolling the area for smugglers.
 It was then also used by fishermen looking for shoals of fish and checking the sea conditions.
 Today it is walked by millions of people wanting to discover new places and take in some spectacular views.

 The paths that follow the winding coast across the wider St Austell Bay area are a great opportunity to get outdoors and enjoy the beautiful surroundings of the place we call home.